Lolindhir/PnP/docs/assets/rules/classes/Fighter.md

 ### Level 19: Epic Boon
-You gain an Epic Boon feat or two other feat of your choice for which you qualify.
+You gain an Epic Boon feat or three other feats of your choice for which you qualify.
 Boon of Combat Prowess is recommended.

 ### Level 20: Three Extra Attacks